eyolfson/research-2016-ecoop-artifact/README.md

 ## Usage

-To use the tool, use `clang++` as you normally would except add the flags `-fsanitize=const -g`.
-Note that it is also helpful to disable optimizations and include the frame pointer with `-O0 -fno-omit-frame-pointer`.
+To use the tool, use `clang++` as you normally would, but add the flags `-fsanitize=const -g`.
+You should get more precise results if you disable optimizations and include the frame pointer with `-O0 -fno-omit-frame-pointer`.
 To run the example given in Listing 1 of the paper, do the following:

     cd ~/examples
     clang++ -std=c++11 -fsanitize=const -g listing-1.cpp

-Then you can run the resulting executable with `./a.out` and you should see a warning.
+You can run the resulting executable as `./a.out` and you should see a warning.
 To write to an external log file, use the `log_path` option.
 For example, to log the results to a file called `listing-1.log` do the following: